Notice of Nondiscrimination lnixon

 Civil Rights Statement

 The Longview School District is an Equal Opportunity district in education programs, activities, services, and employment.
-Longview School District does not discriminate on the basis of sex, race, creed, religion, color, national origin, age, veteran, or military status, sexual orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal.
+Longview School District does not discriminate on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, genetic information, disability, or the use of a trained dog guide or service animal.
 We provide equal access to the Boy Scouts of America and other designated youth groups.
 If you have a physical or mental disability that causes you to need assistance to access school facilities, programs, or services, please notify the school principal.
 This district endeavors to maintain an atmosphere free from discrimination and harassment.
 Any person who believes he or she has been discriminated against should contact the school principal.
 In addition, the following district employees, located at 2715 Lilac Street, Longview, have been designated to handle questions and complaints of alleged discrimination:

 Title IX Coordinator and Civil Rights Compliance Coordinator Ron Kramer, Director of Human Resources